 FOOD AND SUSTENANCE

-Before the civil war decimated large parts of Aleppo, there was no better place to experience the city’s lauded cuisine than the Armenian neighborhood of Jdeideh.
-Beit as-Sissi, or Sissi House, was widely considered one of the best restaurants in the country and served some of the finest kebab karaz (spiced ground lamb soaked in cherry sauce) on earth before it was burned to the ground at the beginning of October.
-The open-air courtyard was surrounded by private wood-paneled dining rooms.
+Before the civil war decimated large parts of Aleppo, there was no better place to experience the city’s lauded cuisine than the Armenian neighbourhood of Jdeideh.
+Beit as-Sissi, or Sissi House, it was widely considered one of the best restaurants in the country and served some of the finest kebab karaz (spiced ground lamb soaked in cherry sauce) on earth before it was burned to the ground at the beginning of October.
+The open-air courtyard was surrounded by private wood-panelled dining rooms.